fusepool/fusepool-doc/NER.md

 * Now the CPU should create some load and go through the default chain where we added our NER as well
 * When it returns, select "Smush" and "Publish"
 * At the end of the "Publish" process it should show up in "content" graph in the [http://localhost:8080/admin/graphs/](http://localhost:8080/admin/graphs/) interface
+* You have to add the dictionary to the content graph as well to make sure it shows up in Firstswim.
+This might change later but currently this is mandatory.
 * This is it from a NER perspective